MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ---
-title: Write directly to storage in Bot Framework SDK
+title: Write directly to storage
 description: Learn how to use the Bot Framework SDK to write bot data directly to various types of persistent storage without using a state manager.
 keywords: storage, read and write, memory storage, eTag
 author: JonathanFingold